|On this page|

 Render Frame Range

-Only export the frames in the range set below, but also allow exporting other frames if they are referenced by in-range frames.
+Only export the frames in the range set below, but also allow exporting other frames if in-range frames reference them.

 Render Frame Range Only (Strict)

-Only export the frames in the range set below, and don’t allow exporting any other frames, even if they are referenced by in-range frames.
+Only export the frames in the range set below, and don’t allow exporting any other frames, even if in-range frames reference them.